Farquhar13/euler-problems/README.md

-"Let's do an euler-problem, it will be quick and fun" - Matt (liar)
+"Let's do an euler problem, it will be quick and fun" - Matt (liar)